pisuthd/legato-movement/README.md

 Make sure you have Aptos and/or Movement CLI installed on your machine.

-After that, you can run the following commands to perform end-to-end tests.
+After that, you can run the following commands to perform end-to-end tests on each service.

 ```
 npm install
+npm run test-amm
+npm run test-vault
-npm run test
+npm run test-engine
 ```